 According to the WCPSS Board of Education, "students are expected to adhere to standards of dress and appearance that are compatible with an effective learning environment.
-Presenting a bodily appearance or wearing clothing which is disruptive, provocative, revealing, profane, vulgar, offensive, obscene, or which endangers the health and safety of the student or others is prohibited."
+Presenting a bodily appearance or wearing clothing which is disruptive (tails, costumes, or other items,) provocative, revealing, profane, vulgar, offensive, obscene, or which endangers the health and safety of the student or others is prohibited."
 Examples of prohibited dress or appearance include, but are not limited to, the following: